vpaliy/Expandable-Action-Button/README.md

      expandableButtonView.addToolbarItem(imageButton);

   ```
+  The items which have been added to the `ExpandableButtonView` will always be in the center.

 3. So far I have written only a listener for a `RecyclerView` so it works only with that.

   ```java